Will A Lawyer Take My Case?

 Most attorneys charge a fee (called a "consultation" fee) for an initial meeting, but some do not.
 When you make an appointment to see an attorney, you should make sure you know how long the meeting is expected to last and how much the attorney charges for a consultation.
 You will generally be charged this fee even if the attorney tells you that you do not have a legal claim against your employer.

 If you absolutely cannot afford the lawyer's consultation fee and cannot find a lawyer who doesn't charge one, most states and large cities have legal aid offices or local bar associations that can refer you to a lawyer who may see you for a reduced fee.
 However, most legal aid offices will not handle employment discrimination cases.
 Some offices do take cases where individuals have been denied overtime pay or been subjected to dangerous working conditions.
 Depending on the type of case that you have, some civil rights organizations might be interested in the case.
+See our resources page for more information about national, state, and local groups that provide assistance.

 The attorney will ask you questions designed to get the relevant information quickly and to determine if your situation is something the attorney is capable of and interested in handling.
 The attorney must also first check for conflicts of interest (where the attorney formerly or currently represents interests or individuals potentially involved in your case and therefore might appear biased or unable to fully represent your interests).
 In addition to the employer's name, you will also be asked for the names of people involved in your case.